- 1 WHAT IS TURMERIC FOR DOGS?

-While turmeric is all natural and has generally regarded as safe, there are a few things you should know before introducing the spice to your pup’s diet.
+While turmeric is all natural and has generally regarded as safe, there are a few turmeric side effects you should know about before introducing the spice to your dog diet.

 Turmeric is a blood thinner, which reduces the likelihood of strokes and heart attacks.
 However, if your pet is on medication that already thins their blood, this could be problematic for their health.

 Turmeric is a binding agent so it is a great remedy for diarrhea.
-Unfortunately, if your pup is not well hydrated, too much turmeric can cause constipation and upset your dog’s stomach.
+Unfortunately, if your pup is not well hydrated, they can become constipated and develop an upset stomach due to too much turmeric.

-According to Keep The Tail Wagging, there are a number of other side effects reported if too much turmeric is incorporated into the diet.
-It’s important to note that the following was reported in humans and there is very evidence that dogs experience adverse side effects from turmeric.
+According to Keep The Tail Wagging, there are a number of other turmeric side effects reported when too much turmeric was incorporated into the diet.
+It’s important to note, however, that the following was reported in humans and there is very little evidence that dogs experience adverse turmeric side effects.